ZeeCoder/container-query/README.md

 </div>
 ```

+(Note that for container queries and units to work, all elements must be
+descendants of the container, as their conditions and values only makes sense in
+a container's context.)

 Finally, after you create a new `Container` instance, (passing in the container
 HTMLElement, and the extracted metadata) everything will just work.